djalbat/murmuration/README.md

 Statements are generated dynamically with a simple, promise-like syntax.

-In the first example, a row is selected should its email address and password match the given values:
+In the first example a row is selected should its email address and password match the given values:

 ```
 const using = require("../using");